 Author: Sam Newman

 I'm pretty new to microservices, but working in a startup means you usually have to ramp-up from not knowing something to being able to use it on a daily basis, and quickly.
-While I have an experienced colleage in the subject, I cannot be asking him always, so I grabbed this book based on some recommendations, and have been reading it on commute time.
-And spoiling the review, I definetly think it is worth it.
+While I have an experienced colleague in the subject, I cannot be asking him always, so I grabbed this book based on some recommendations, and have been reading it on commute time.
+And spoiling the review, I definitely think it is worth it.

 I come from a background of classic monolithic web-apps, a SOA platform and a mostly shared-codebase set of REST APIs and components, so for me it's a process of true discovery and mindset revolution to think in really small, bounded and clearly defined services.
 It is too easy to cross those limits and do more things in the same place, or by mistake create dependencies or couplings.
 One of the first services I built few months ago acts really as a distributed synchronous component, not honouring the microservices "autonomous" principle...
 So I have a lot to learn, but this book really has taught me how to do things better.